21 Top Relationship Deal Breakers That Are Tough To Tolerate

 8. Kids or no kids

-This is a serious life decision which can lead to bitterness in the relationship.
+This is a serious life decision that can lead to bitterness in the relationship.
 If you and your partner are not on the same page about it, it could create a rift very wide.
 Some people might want to have kids, and some prefer not to.
-So before you get into a committed relationship and take life-changing decisions, be clear on this aspect.
+Neither of you is right or wrong to want or not want kids, but it is important to be united in this aspect.

 9. Finances